How to Hang a Golf Impact Screen – 6 Ways

 Check out our dedicated article on where to mount your golf simulator projector too.
 The relationship between screen and projector is so important for a golf simulator build.

-What Types of Golf Simulator Enclosure Are There?
+Types of Golf Simulator Enclosures

-Metal Cage
+Metal Cage Enclosure

 Netting or Fabric for the Walls?